napari/napari-plugin-devtools/README.md

 ### Command Line Interface (CLI) Usage
-CLI can be used by continuous integration (CI) pipelines to introduce quick verifications of plugin setups without more specific input required, it serves as a "sanity check".
+CLI can be used by continuous integration (CI) pipelines to introduce quick verification of a plugins setup without any specific input required. it serves as a "sanity check".
 (Also accessible from python in validation.py)

 The tool starts as `npd <cmd>`, there are 2 cmds currently: